-The Reflecting Nature exhibition is part of Mark’s broader activity entitled, the wavelength project, which is an Arts Council England supported art science collaboration with the Sackler Centre for Consciousness Science, Brighton.
+The Reflecting Nature exhibition is part of Mark’s broader activity entitled, the wavelength project, an Arts Council England supported art science collaboration with the Sackler Centre for Consciousness Science, Brighton that began in 2015.
 The wavelength project is scientifically and artistically investigating how natural versus artificial sounds and light affect the brain and, how we respond to images of the natural environment.
-The wavelength project is delivering a series of artistic and scientific outcomes.
-A key message behind this work is that we all benefit from the natural environment in terms of wellbeing and health.
-Kent Wildlife Trust is a project partner and will advise on and support all activities involving the natural environment.
+The addition of the collaboration with Staffordshire University is extending the project’s investigations to include the study of how we respond to natural versus artificial images as well as sound and light.
+Artistic outcomes include digital print exhibitions, sound and light installations, multimedia performances, talks and workshops.

 All text and images on this website copyright Mark Ware unless otherwise stated.